11 Quick Tips to Win at Speech Pathology Marketing

 Also strong caution on print advertising.
 If you are considering this as an option, before investing, ask the editor where these magazines or newspapers are distributed and how many consumers they reach.
 They might only have a small distribution, of which most is outside your area.

-What about a referral program?
+What about a therapy client referral program?

 Managed referral programs with paid incentives are usually better suited to highly scalable digital products or high volume businesses.